 Harmony, Music History, Advanced Conducting

-Mr. Coopersmith is a regular guest lecturer in the Philadelphia area, with recent lectures at The Curtis Institute of Music, The Philadelphia Chamber Music Society, and The Philadelphia Museum of Art.
-In the past, he has served as Music Director for Philadelphia’s Opera on the Square, Rittenhouse Row Festival, and The Philadelphia Festival of the Arts.
+Mr. Coopersmith is a regular guest lecturer in the Philadelphia area, with recent lectures at the Curtis Institute of Music, Philadelphia Chamber Music Society, and the Philadelphia Museum of Art.
+In the past, he has served as music director for Philadelphia’s Opera on the Square, Rittenhouse Row Festival, and the Philadelphia Festival of the Arts.

-Mr. Coopersmith holds a bachelor’s degree in music theory and composition from the University of Pennsylvania, where he studied with George Crumb, a master’s degree in orchestral conducting from Mannes College of Music, and has studied at the at the Pierre Monteux School of Conducting.
+Mr. Coopersmith holds a bachelor’s degree in music theory and composition from the University of Pennsylvania, where he studied with George Crumb; and a master’s degree in orchestral conducting from Mannes College of Music.
+He has also studied at the Pierre Monteux School.